harold-fv/Employee-Tracker/README.md

 • The included image demonstrates the application functionality:

-The Employee Tracker program is a simple program that allows the user to easily view and manage the company's employee database.
-A simple application that helps track the employee records such as the names, title, department, salary and the employee's manager.
+The Employee Tracker program is a program that allows the user to easily view and manage the company's employee database.
+An application that helps track the employee records such as the names, title, department, salary and the employee's manager in order to simply organize and plan the business.